Skip to main content

 Payment Yield directly improves:

 These outcomes align directly with CFO priorities.
-Research consistently shows that Accounts Payable plays a strategic role in working-capital optimization when payment execution is treated as a financial discipline rather than an operational task.
+Accounts Payable plays a strategic role in working-capital optimization when payment execution is treated as a financial discipline, not an operational task (J.P.
+Morgan, n.d.).

 B. P&L Value